-This process is simplified by the APIs and you can also find some examples in the Cisco DevNet Exchange link.
+You can find some examples in the Cisco DevNet Exchange link.
 The scripts for copying networks, copying device configurations and moving devices can be combined to do this process as quickly as possible.
 I personally wrote some additional functions to help verify these migration processes by comparing network and device configurations that can be found here.

 Monitoring is certainly one of the areas where the Meraki dashboard has some missing features.
-Although the tools they have for monitoring work very well, there are often unique cases based on the infrastructure that would warrant a separate monitoring system.
-Perhaps you want to see the Site to Site VPN status for all of your sites, or you want to monitor the status of all your WANS, as we know Meraki doesn’t send an alert when a second WAN drops.
+Although the monitoring tools integrated in the dashboard work very well, there are often unique cases based on each infrastructure that would warrant a separate monitoring system.
+Perhaps you want to see the Site-to-Site VPN status for all of your sites, or you want to monitor the status of all your WANS (as we know Meraki doesn’t send an alert when a second WAN drops).

 The more difficult piece of this puzzle will be building the appropriate visuals and alerting system.
 Creating a dashboard means configuring not only the Meraki APIs but having to deal with databases, servers and UI as well.

 If you’re smart about it, you can use the APIs to overcome the greatest hurdle every brand new Meraki organization faces: Deployment.